top of page

 To grasp the underinsurance problem, we first need to understand the current landscape of property insurance in the UK.
 A significant study by Rebuild Cost Assessment indicates that over 76% of properties are insured for less than their actual rebuild value.
 This gap can result in severe financial strain when disaster strikes, leaving homeowners with insufficient funds to cover repair or rebuilding costs.

 A common misunderstanding among property owners is that their home insurance should reflect the market value of their property.
-In reality, insurance coverage should be based on the cost to rebuild the property, which can be quite different from its market value.
-For instance, if a homeowner has a property valued at £300,000 they may expect this would be the same as the Rebuild Cost.
-In reality depending on the property type and construction the rebuild cost figure may be more or less.
-Contributing factors that affect the Rebuild Cost include, building materials, location, listed or conservation status etc.
+In reality, insurance coverage should be based on the cost to rebuild the property, which can differ significantly from its market value.
+For instance, if a homeowner has a property valued at £300,000, they may expect this to be the same as the Rebuild Cost.
+However, depending on the property type and construction, the rebuild cost figure may vary.
+Contributing factors that affect the Rebuild Cost include building materials, location, and listed or conservation status.

 The Issue with Index Linking Property Insurance

 Many buildings insurance policies offer index linking of the Rebuild Cost.
-In theory this provides a safeguard when continually renewing a building policy with the same insurer by updating the estimated Rebuild Cost in line with inflation.
-Unfortunately building cost inflation since the Covid Pandemic has risen faster than many other inflation indexes which can leave property owners exposed after years of adjusting their Rebuild Cost in line with an inflation index such as CPI.
+In theory, this provides a safeguard when renewing a building policy with the same insurer by updating the estimated Rebuild Cost in line with inflation.
+Unfortunately, building cost inflation since the Covid Pandemic has risen faster than many other inflation indexes.
+This can leave property owners exposed after years of adjusting their Rebuild Cost in line with an inflation index such as CPI.

-We have seen many insurers at renewals requesting surveyors attend site and providing more detailed rebuild cost assessments in recent years as a result of the pace of building cost inflation.
+We have seen many insurers requesting surveyors to attend sites and provide more detailed rebuild cost assessments in recent years due to the pace of building cost inflation.

 The Impact of Underinsurance